Siren: Blood Curse: Plot

-On August 3, 2007, an American TV crew visits Hanuda Village, Japan, a mountain village that vanished completely in 1976.
-At night, Sol and Melissa stumble upon a Mana ritual, where Yukie Kobe is murdered as a sacrifice.
+On the night of August 2, 2007, an American TV crew visits Hanuda Village, Japan, a mountain village that vanished in 1976.
+There, Sol and Melissa stumble upon a Mana ritual, where Yukie Kobe is murdered as a sacrifice.
 Howard Wright intervenes, allowing Miyako to escape unharmed.
-Howard runs to find help; and encounters a policeman who tries to kill him.
-Howard kills the officer and escapes, discovering that the man was already dead.
-As he crosses a bridge, an ominous siren shakes the mountain, and the policeman—a shibito—reappears and shoots Howard in the chest.
-He falls into the river below.
-Meanwhile, Yukie resurrects as a shibito and attacks the camera crew, separating them as the siren wails.
+Howard runs to find help, but is attacked by a hostile policeman.
+Killing the officer, Howard discovers that the man was already dead.
+As he crosses a bridge, an ominous siren shakes the region, and the policeman, a shibito, shoots Howard, who falls into a river.
+Meanwhile, Yukie resurrects as a shibito and attacks the camera crew, separating them.

-Howard wakes downstream, having survived the gunshot.
-Amana assists him, but they are separated when a shibito knocks Howard down and carries Amana away.
-Sam reawakens at the Hanuda mines, and reunites with Melissa.
-Meanwhile, Bella, hiding in the Saiga Hospital, calls for help; this draws in Sol, now a shibito, who attacks Bella.
+Howard wakes up downstream, having survived the gunshot.
+Amana assists him, but is carried away by a flying shibito.
+Sam reawakens in the Hanuda mines, and reunites with Melissa.
+When Bella, hiding in the Saiga Hospital, calls for help, Sol, now a shibito, finds and attacks her.
 Howard encounters Miyako and attempts to escape with her.

 Later, Sam and Melissa meet Saiga.
-As they leave, Saiga decides to kill himself after Yukie—his fiancée—appears again.
-The Monroes encounter Bella—who died and has become a shibito.
+After they leave, Saiga decides to kill himself after Yukie, his fiancée, appears again.
+The Monroes encounter Bella, who died and has become a shibito.
 Amana recovers her lost memories, remembering that she is to bring the god Kaiko into the world.
 She subdues Howard, and takes Miyako into the Shibito Nest.
 Howard pursues them, but is too late: Miyako has already been sacrificed.
-He encounters the shibito of Sam and Bella, as well as an insane Melissa, who shoots and kills him.
+He encounters Sam and Bella, both shibito, and an insane Melissa who shoots and kills him.

-Howard and Bella's deaths cause a time loop.
-The player returns to the point when Howard first encountered Amana.
-This time, Howard remembers her actions from the previous timeline and runs away.
-Amana, now retaining her memories, does not follow.
+However, Bella and Howard's deaths cause a time loop, returning to when Howard first encountered Amana.
+Both retain their memories: Howard remembers her actions from the previous timeline and runs away.

-In this timeline, Sol and Sam reunite in the Hanuda mines; while Melissa finds Bella safe in the hospital.
-However, Sol dies after he and Sam are surrounded, and Melissa dies while saving Bella from a maggot shibito.
-Saiga, getting a strange sense of déjà vu, protects Bella from more shibito, and uncovers an ancient Mana text.
+In this timeline, Sol and Sam reunite in the mines; while Melissa finds Bella safe in the hospital.
+However, Sol dies after he and Sam are surrounded, and Melissa dies while saving Bella.
+Saiga, experiencing déjà vu, protects Bella and uncovers an ancient Mana text.
 Sam finds the text and discovers their experiences were all predestined.
-Howard, meanwhile, recalls Miyako melded her blood with his to prevent him from becoming a shibito, and he goes in search of her.
+Howard, meanwhile, recalls Miyako melded her blood with his to prevent him from becoming a shibito, and searches for her.
 Bella narrowly escapes from Melissa, now another shibito.